ClonedOne/ubuntu-big-list/README.md

 * If you happen to work with ssh install `sshfs` using `apt`.
 * Use [GNU Stow](https://www.gnu.org/software/stow/) to manage configuration files.
 * To record and share terminal sessions over the interwebz go with [asciinema](https://asciinema.org/).
 It's fun and way more useful than it seems.
+* [ranger](https://github.com/ranger/ranger) is a very nice file manager which works directly in the temrinal.

 ####System status